Seattle Municipal Court is resuming limited operations beginning on July 6, 2020, in accordance with General Administrative Order 2020-08.

 What if I need to pay a ticket or fine?

-You can pay tickets online, by phone, or by mail.
-The transaction fee for online payments is being waived during this time.
+You can pay tickets online, by phone at (206) 233-7000, or by mail.
+The transaction fee for online and phone payments is being waived during this time.

-If you cannot pay a ticket or fine, you may apply for a payment plan online.
+If you cannot pay a ticket or fine, call (206) 684-5600 for customer service.
+You may apply for a payment plan online.
 Please note that Seattle Municipal Court is not charging late fees for tickets during the court closure, and tickets are not being referred to collections during this time.

-Probation clients do not need to report to the courthouse at this time, unless they are individually contacted by their counselor and asked to report.
+Probation clients do not need to report to the courthouse at this time, unless they are individually contacted and asked to report.
 If you haven’t spoken to your counselor since the court closure on March 16, 2020, please call them and leave a clear message with your name and contact information.
-If you do not have your counselor’s contact information, please call (206) 684-7840 and press 5.
+Call (206) 684-7840 if you do not have your counselor’s contact information.
 You can also email firstname.lastname@example.org.

 What if I want to visit the Community Resource Center?